About US

 Diana Lake is very reFRESHing, especially on a hot summer day.
 Bring a swimsuit or be prepared to go skinny dipping.
 It’s all good.

 Both Cutthroat and Rainbow trout live in Diana Lake.
-Fishing licenses are required.
+BC fishing licenses are required.
+We do not sell licenses.
+Check online before you come.
 Recreation Sites and Trails BC encourages catch and release fishing.